eclipse-edc/IdentityHub/README.md

 Temporary repository to get started with the Identity Hub for the MVD.

+## Documentation

+Developer documentation can be found under [docs/developer](docs/developer/), where the main concepts and decisions are captured as [decision records](docs/developer/decision-records/).

 ## Run and develop identity Hub locally

 In order to be able to develop and run this project, you need to follow the instructions below: